frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 "Silence is not an absence.
 On the contrary, it is the manifestation of a presence, the most intense of all presences.

 "Pope Benedict XVI and St. John Paul II often conferred a positive dimension on silence.
-Even though it\'s associated with solitude and the desert, silence is by no means self-absorption or muteness, just as true speech is not garrulousness, but, rather, a condition for being present to God, to neighbor, and to oneself.
+Even though it's associated with solitude and the desert, silence is by no means self-absorption or muteness, just as true speech is not garrulousness, but, rather, a condition for being present to God, to neighbor, and to oneself.

 "What is the correct understanding of exterior silence?
 St. Teresa of Calcutta said, 'God is the friend of silence.
 See how nature---trees, flowers, grass---grows in silence; see the stars, the moon, and the sun, how they move in silence'" (R. Sarah, Points 12-13).